Whether it is through coursework, field studies or study abroad, cultural awareness is valued.

 For many students, college may be the first time they've encountered individuals whose experiences, cultures, values and social norms differ from their own.
 These situations may challenge their comfort zones.
 But studies show these experiences can have positive effects socially, cognitively and academically.

-Whether it is inside or outside the classroom, on campus or across the world through study abroad trips, students who have encountered diversity through interpersonal interactions, group dynamics and participation in multicultural/intercultural activities and programming are better able to understand themselves and respect differences in others.
+Whether it is inside or outside the classroom, on campus or across the world through study abroad trips, students who have encountered diversity through interpersonal interactions, group dynamics and participation in multicultural/intercultural activities and programming are better able to respect differences in others.
 In addition, they benefit from enhanced skills in critical thinking, articulation, interpersonal communication and mediation.

 Through the richness of these opportunities, students gain self-confidence as well as an awareness of and appreciation for diversity and its role in society, in the workplace and in the community.